 Displaying self-confidence with assertive expression makes communication clear.
 Express opinions in an open and honest format.
 The goal of effective communication is not forcing your opinions on anyone else or winning an argument, it is about understanding others.

 - Expressing anger is ok, just respect others and try to find a positive way to communicate how you feel.
+Remember to be professional at all times in your work environment – good interpersonal skills are just as important as effective communication skills.

-5. The Ability to Identify and Understand all the Emotions Related to a Given Conversation
+5. The Ability to Identify and Understand All the Emotions Related to a Given Conversation

-- Solving this problem requires learning how to become an effective listener by paying attention to voice intonations, body language, gestures, facial expressions, eye contact and body movements.
+- Solving this problem requires learning how to become an effective listener by paying attention to voice intonations, body language, gestures, facial expressions, eye contact, and body movements.
 Even an individual’s breathing and muscle tension are an indication of how they feel.